marcel-iv/computational-workflows-2025/project/PROJECT.md

 # Deadline

-**Uplaod your final work (assignment notebooks, pipeline code and paper) before the 24th of October at 6pm**.
+**Upload your final work (assignment notebooks, pipeline code and paper) before the 24th of October at 6pm**.
 Later submissions (aka commit timestamps) cannot be graded!